dgraph-io/dgraph-docs/content/dql-syntax/dql-rdf.md

 <subject> <predicate> <object> .
 ```

-In RDF terminology, a predicate is the smallest piece of information about an object.
-A predicate can hold a literal value or can describe a relation to another entity :
+In RDF terminology, each triple represents one fact about a node.

+In Dgraph, the <subject> of a triple is always a node, and must be a numeric UID.
+The <object> of a triple may be another node or a literal value:
 ```
 <0x01> <name> "Alice" .
 <0x01> <knows> <0x02> .
 ```
-when we store that an entity name is “Alice”.
-The predicate is `name` and predicate value is the string `"Alice"`.
-It becomes a node property.
+The first triple specifies that a node has a name property of “Alice”.
+The subject is the UID of the first node, the predicate is `name`, and the object is the literal value string: `"Alice"`.
-when we store that Alice knows Bob, we may use a predicate `knows` with the node representing Alice.
-The value of this predicate would be the uid of the node representing Bob.
-In that case, knows is a relationship.
+The second triple specifies that Alice knows Bob.
+The subject is again the UID of a node (the "alice" node), the predicate is `knows`, and the object of this triple is the uid of the other node (the "bob" node).
+When the object is a UID, the triple represents a relationship in Dgraph.

-Each triple ends with a period.
+Each triple representation in RDF ends with a period.

-The subject of a triple is always a node in the graph, while the object may be a node or a value (a literal).

 ### Blank nodes in mutations
-When creating nodes in Dgraph, you should let Dgraph assign a [UID]({{< relref "dgraph-glossary.md#uid" >}}).

-However you need to reference the node in the mutation.
+When creating nodes in Dgraph, you often let Dgraph assign the node [UID]({{< relref "dgraph-glossary.md#uid" >}}) by specifing a blank node starting with "_:".
+All references to the same blank node, such as `_:identifier123`, will identify the same node within a mutation.

-Blank nodes in mutations, written `_:identifier`, identify nodes within a mutation.
 Dgraph creates a UID identifying each blank node.
 ### Language for string values
 Languages are written using `@lang`.
 For example
 ```